🎉 Starting May 2026, I will join Lund University as an Assistant Professor in (Geo)AI and Regional Development!

 My research interests lie at the intersection of human mobility, urban computing, and network science.
 My work centers on applying machine learning and deep learning techniques to understand, predict, and model individual mobility behavior.
 The overarching aim of my work is to develop computational frameworks that enable personalized travel solutions and facilitate the transition toward sustainable and intelligent transportation systems.

-- [05.2025] Our paper A causal intervention framework for synthesizing mobility data and evaluating predictive neural networks was published in TRIP.
+A causal intervention framework for synthesizing mobility data and evaluating predictive neural networks

 Is a 15-Minute City Within Reach?
 Measuring Multimodal Accessibility and Carbon Footprint in 12 Major American Cities